jonghall/image-import/build-image-server/readme.md

 1. IBM Databases for Redis provisioned and available in source region.
 REDIS is used to maintain work queue between nodes and processes.
 Minimum configuration acceptable.  https://cloud.ibm.com/catalog/services/databases-for-redis.
     * Redis Service name
     * Redis username/password
 2. IBM Cloud Object Storage service provisioned, with bucket created in destination region.
-NOte you must use  **regional COS bucket** in the destination region.
-Cross regional can not be used with images.
+Note you must use a **regional COS bucket** in the destination region.
+Cross regional can not be used with custom images.
     * HMAC Keys for COS Bucket with write access to import bucket
     * COS Private Endpoint to write to in destination region
     * COS Bucket Name to be used